marselaminov/ft_server/README.md

 #### to run image :
 docker run -it -p 80:80 -p 443:443 ft_server

+# Result
-SSL auto-certificate is created
-MySQL is automatically created
-Wordpress is automatically setup
+SSL auto-certificate is created.
+MySQL is automatically created.
+Wordpress is automatically setup.